 1. Hukaiwen Ink Block

-Hukaiwen’s ink block is an excellent choice.
-Hukaiwen has been creating handmade ink since 1892 using traditional Chinese ink-making processes.
+Hukaiwen, an ink factory located in Huangshan City, has been creating handmade ink since 1892 using traditional Chinese ink-making processes.
 This ink is made from pine soot and produces a deep black ink with blue undertones, for rich gradations.
 The stick is easily ground on a suzuri stone to create a fine ink that has a pleasant earthy smell.
 The three golden characters on the stick translate to “No exchanging even for gold.”
 This handmade ink is priceless for creating expressive lines.

 Wancetang’s Hukaiwen ink sticks offer smooth, rich black ink at an affordable price.
-The ink grinds smoothly and evenly but requires patience: mixing the ideal black requires approximately five minutes of even grinding on a stone with water.
-The process is relaxing, and the ink stick has a unique earthy smell.
+The ink grinds smoothly and evenly but requires patience: Mixing the ideal black requires approximately five minutes of even grinding on a stone with water.
+But the process is relaxing, and the ink stick has a unique earthy smell.
 The ink is made from pine soot for a rich black which creates exquisite lines.
 The ink may be a little gritty, but it’s an affordable option, ideal for beginners.